TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 3/Luke 3.15.md

 ---

-And as the people were in expectation, and all men reasoned in their hearts concerning John, whether haply he were the Christ;
+As the people were in expectation, and all men reasoned in their hearts concerning John, whether perhaps he was the Christ,